 In Roe v.
 Wade, the U.S. Supreme Court recognized that the U.S. Constitution protects a woman's right to make her own medical decisions, including her decision to have an abortion.
 Therefore, a state may not ban abortion prior to viability.
 In the more than 40 years following that landmark ruling, in decisions including Casey v.
 Planned Parenthood of Southeastern Pennsylvania, the Supreme Court has never wavered from this principle.

-And yet, anti-women’s health state legislators continue to attack abortion access through ballot measures and legislative restrictions.
+Despite this precedent and Americans' consistent support for Roe v .Wade, anti-women’s health state legislators continue to attack abortion access through ballot measures and legislative restrictions.

 Americans Support Roe v.
 Wade and Don't Want It Overturned

 Support for access to safe, legal abortion is at a record high.
 Here are the stats: